rfabbri/vxd/README.txt

   coding standards, including CMake, but are by no means limited to VXL.
 Many use other third party computer vision libraries such as OpenCV, Boost, etc.

-### Migrading code across the separate layers and repositories
+### Migrating code across the separate layers and repositories

 All is well under the sun, until code starts being modified in one version of a library and gets out of sync with the others.
 Moving code from one layer (or